The Top Indicators That a Tree Needs to be Removed

 FAQs

-How can I tell if a tree is dead?
+How do I know whether a tree is dead?

-What are the signs of a dying tree?
+What are the warning signs of a dying tree?

-Common signs of illness in trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
+Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.

 Conclusion